GrantTalbert/GrantTalbert/README.md

 - Undergrad class of '27
 - Double major in physics & math
-    - Focusing on quantum mechanics, want to go into quantum field theory
+    - Focusing on quantum mechanics, want to go into high energy physics
     - My math major is mostly for fun, I like abstract nonsense, topology, and algebra
 - I ❤️ LaTeX
 - LINUX (i use arch btw)